Chen188/aws-parallelcluster/MultiAZ_User_Guide.md

 To fully utilize EC2 instances in a whole Region, you can follow this guide to launch instance across multiple AZs within a single Slurm cluster, both on-demand and spot instances.

-*Currently, this feature is for Slurm scheduler only.*
+*Note 1: Currently, this feature is for Slurm scheduler only.*

+*Note 2: Keep in mind cross-AZ traffic cost may incurs if you use it improperly.
+For example, head node and compute nodes in different AZ and need huge data exchange, access shared storage belongs to another AZ, communications amonge compute nodes across AZ, etc*

 ## 0. Environment